DHUniWien/tradition_repo/README.md

 Stemmarest needs to be built using [Maven](http://maven.apache.org/run-maven/index.html#Quick_Start).
 This can be done either in a suitable Java IDE, or at the command line after the Maven tools have been installed:

-    cd stemmarest
     mvn package  # note that this will also run the tests

 A WAR file will be produced, in `stemmarest/target/stemmarest.war`, that can then be deployed to the Tomcat server of your choice.

-#### Note for Mac users
+#### NoClassDefFoundError?

-At present, building Stemmarest on a Mac can lead to a runtime error like the following:
+At present, building Stemmarest on some platforms can lead to a runtime error like the following:

     java.lang.NoClassDefFoundError: javax/ws/rs/core/Link
    	  at org.apache.cxf.jaxrs.impl.RuntimeDelegateImpl.<init>(RuntimeDelegateImpl.java:53)